ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/server-dashboard.markdown

    CPU & memory usage by the machine and by RavenDB

 5. **Indexing:**
-   Number of documents indexed per second (total & for each database) with detailed info about mapped and reduced actions
+   * Number of documents indexed per second with detailed info about mapped and reduced actions
+   * Showing total documents and per database

 6. **Storage:**
    Databases size on disk